A strategy is not a plan, it’s a theory on how you’re going to win.

 It’s the equivalent of one army trying to fight multiple battles at once.

-It will always get destroyed by an army that is focused on one beachhead and directs all its energy and efforts to one key area.
+It will always get destroyed by an army focused on one beachhead and directing all its energy and efforts to one key area.

-If you’re unclear on what marketing channels to pursue as a business, would highly recommend reading Traction: How Any Startup Can Achieve Explosive Growth.
-This book is one of the best at outlining what marketing channels will make the most sense for your business.
+If you’re unclear on what marketing channels to pursue as a business, I highly recommend reading Traction: How Any Startup Can Achieve Explosive Growth.
+This book is one of the best at outlining what marketing channels make the most sense for your business.

 Action items: